gabbersepp/dev.to-posts/blog-posts/impact-of-branch-predictions/impact-of-branch-predictions.md

 ---

 # What are branch predictions?
 Let's say you are a taxi driver and you have to drive every day the same person to the same place.
-And every time the passenger asks you to turn left on a very big crossing.
+Every time the passenger asks you to turn left on a very big crossing.
 After a few days, you know that automatically.
 This will save you time because you can very early change the lane on the road.
 But what if the passenger suddenly asks you to turn right this time?
-Then you must "revert" your decision and change the loan again.
+Then you must "revert" your decision and change the lane again.
 This is how branch predictions work. if the CPU detects a certain pattern within your `if` clauses, it will load the next commands into the memory.
 If the `if` evaluates to the expected result, this was a time saver because the expensive operation of loading something into the memory was already done.
 If the decision was wrong, the CPU had to load other instructions.

 # See this in action